The facilities and options

 Alternative medicine and healthcare available in Saudi Arabia

 You can easily find alternative and complementary medicine practiced across Saudi Arabia.
-These are, as ancient as and similar to Chinese medical practices, often referred to locally as Islamic Medicine.
+These are as ancient as and similar to Chinese medical practices, often called Islamic Medicine locally.

 Alternative and traditional medicine is quite popular.
-Studies have shown that 60-75% of the local population prefers traditional medication.
+Studies have shown that 60-75% of the local population prefers conventional medication.
 Only licensed practitioners are allowed to provide these treatments, which also include the following:

 The general emergency numbers in Saudi Arabia are 999 and 991.
-In case you need to call an ambulance directly, you will need to call 997.
-Ambulance response times can vary depending on your location, and therefore dire situations, it is advisable to drive directly to the nearest hospital.
+If you need to call an ambulance directly, you will need to call 997.
+Ambulance response times can vary depending on your location, and therefore, in dire situations, it is advisable to drive directly to the nearest hospital.

 Hospitals in Saudi Arabia will treat and deal with most medical emergencies and treat everyone.
 Also, most emergencies are covered by basic insurance policies.